-The Asian Renewable Energy Hub is one of the most exciting energy projects in the world, with the potential to solve several key energy and sustainable development challenges facing Indonesia, to create significant new manufacturing opportunities and to generate cheap clean power for the Pilbara region, for new and expanded mines, for downstream mineral processing and potentially for the production of hydrogen for domestic and export markets.
+The Asian Renewable Energy Hub is one of the most exciting energy projects in the world, with the potential to solve several key energy and sustainable development challenges facing Indonesia, to create significant new manufacturing opportunities and to generate cheap clean power for the Pilbara region, for new and expanded mines, for downstream mineral processing and for large scale production of green hydrogen for domestic and export markets.

 The proposed project includes:

-- Transmission power lines through the Pilbara to major settlements and mines
+- Transmission power lines through the Pilbara to major electrical loads

 - Two subsea power cables from Australia to Jakarta and Singapore

 - Over 40 TWh of total annual generation, of which 20 TWh would be exported overseas for new export revenues and regional economic interconnectedness

 - A design life of 50+ years

 The Asian Renewable Energy Hub is being developed by a consortium of global energy leaders:

 Intercontinental Energy is a privately owned company focused on developing large-scale intercontinental renewable energy hubs.
 Incorporated in 2014 by a team with decades of experience investing in renewable energy, technology, and infrastructure projects, Intercontinental Energy is developing several renewable energy hubs around the world, with the Asian Renewable Energy Hub being its most advanced project.Learn More